Easy stuffed chicken

 Bang bang chicken salad

-This is now my go to recipe to use up left over chicken.
+This is now my favourite way to use up left over chicken.
 The most delicious part of the recipe is the dressing – crunchy (or smooth if you prefer) peanut butter diluted with a little warm water, with chillies, generous amounts of fresh ginger, garlic, soy sauce, honey and loads of lime juice.
-Really,…
+Really, really…

 Creamy chicken and mushroom pappardelle